Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 and

-are chain maps.
-Here $K$ is a bulk deformation with $v(K)\geq E$. \end{proposition} \begin{proof} The proof is similar to the proof of Theorem 6.2 in \cite{FOOO4}.
+modulo $T^{E}$. \end{proposition} \begin{proof} The proof is similar to the proof of Theorem 6.2 in \cite{FOOO4}.
 The only difference is that we apply our energy estimate of the change of filtration when the domain has an interior hole.
 So this difference results in the extra term $\norm{H}_{S}$.

 First for a fixed cut-off function $\chi_{+}$ we define a chain map